octronic-uk/rpi-web-remote/README.md

 # IoT RaspberryPI GPIO
-This is simple project exposes a web interace that allows remote users to modify the states of the GPIO pins provided by the RaspberryPI.
+This simple project allows users to remotely monitor and modify the states of the RaspberryPI's GPIO pins through a web interface.

 ## Hardware Architecture
-- Raspberry Pi (written on model b) running Raspbian
+- Raspberry Pi (written on model b) running Raspbian.
-- Mobile device with web browser
+- A device with web browser.

 ## Software Achitecture
 - Raspbian